CJP - Center for Justice & Peacebuilding

-Amy Potter Czajkowski works for the Women’s Peacebuilding Leadership Program coordinating monitoring and evaluation and curriculum development.
-Amy is an adjunct instructor teaching in the areas of program evaluation and peacebuilding practice.
+Amy Potter Czajkowski is the Acting Director of the Women’s Peacebuilding Leadership Program.
+Amy is also an adjunct instructor teaching in the areas of program evaluation and peacebuilding practice.
 She was the Program Director of Coming to the Table, an initiative that addresses the legacies and aftermaths of the US institution of slavery and has also served as Associate Director of the Practice and Training Institute and Coordinator of University Accord, a campus-wide program at EMU that provides mediation, facilitation and restorative justice services.
-Her areas of interests include reconciliation, historical trauma, trauma healing, process design and facilitation, evaluation and program development.
-Before coming to CJP, she worked at the Iowa Peace Institute conducting mediation, peer mediation, and conflict resolution trainings as well as intervening in interpersonal and organizational conflicts.
+Her areas of interests include reconciliation, historical trauma, trauma healing, process design and facilitation, evaluation and program design and development.
+Before coming to CJP, Amy worked at the Iowa Peace Institute conducting mediation, peer mediation, and conflict resolution trainings as well as intervening in interpersonal and organizational conflicts.
 She holds a B.A. from Principia College and an MA in conflict transformation from Eastern Mennonite University’s Center for Justice and Peacebuilding.
 Amy is married with two sons, a stepdaughter and stepson.

 Jayne Seminare Docherty is a professor of leadership and public policy at the Center for Justice and Peacebuilding at Eastern Mennonite University.
 She has also taught at George Mason University and Columbia College (South Carolina).
 Professor Docherty earned her Ph.D. at the Institute for Conflict Analysis and Resolution at George Mason University and she holds an undergraduate degree in religious studies and political science from Brown University.
 She also studied theology at the University of St. Andrews in Scotland.